grokify/ringcentral-sdk-ruby/README.md

 #### Fax Example

-Request helpers are subclasses of `RingCentralSdk::Helpers::Request` and provide standard methods that can be called by the `.request()` method of the SDK and Platform objects.
+Request helpers are subclasses of `RingCentralSdk::Helpers::Request` and provide standard methods that can be called by the `.request()` method of the Platform object.
 This enables the requisite information for Faraday to be generated in a standard way.

 To create your own request helpers, please take a look at the fax one shown below: